 If you're planning any kind of trip-from a short field trip to an overseas expedition-the "Trip and Travel" section of Safety Activity Checkpoints is your go-to resource for safety.
-Your council may also have additional resources and approval processes found on the GSWESTOK website: Event Approval Form.
+Your council may also have additional resources and approval processes.
 Be sure to follow all the basic safety guidelines, like the buddy system and first aid requirements, in addition to the specific guidelines for travel.
 You'll also want to refer to the COVID-19 guidelines in Safety Activity Checkpoints as well as any COVID-19 guidelines for your destination.
 You will learn more about how to use and follow Girl Scouts Safety Activity Checkpoints in the next section.